nzubeifechukwu/course-registration-system/README.md

 ## Local Setup Instructions

+> [!WARNING]
-> Please consider testing and interacting with the application on the live deployment link above if you encounter some issues while trying to set up Prisma.
+> **IMPORTANT WARNING:** Please consider testing and interacting with the application on the live deployment link above if you encounter some issues while trying to set up Prisma.

 > `./generated/prisma` folder is untracked, which is why I think setting up Prisma may give some issues.